canfieca/BeavsAirlines/README.md

 TODO: write README
-TODO: update public HTML files to be consistent with the handlebars files
-TODO: replace all instances of flightCrew with flightcrew for consistency
+TODO: replace all instances of flightCrew with flightCrew for consistency